Commercial Umbrella Insurance

-Maintain Underlying Insurance
+Maintaining Underlying Insurance policies

 The umbrella liability policy has a critical requirement.
 It holds the insured accountable for maintaining the policies listed in the schedule of underlying insurance.
 They must be kept in force, without alteration of terms and conditions, during the term of the umbrella liability policy.
-The one notable exception is for the reduction or exhaustion of any underlying aggregate liability limits that is caused by response to an eligible loss.
+The one notable exception is for the reduction or exhaustion of any underlying aggregate liability limits that is caused by response to a covered loss.

 If the limits contained in the underlying policies (that are listed on the umbrella) are exhausted due to a liability suit against you, the commercial umbrella will extend those limits to add the amount of umbrella coverage that is in place.
 So, the total limit of liability is the amount in the underlying liability policy plus the limit of the umbrella policy..